 The safety of the school environment where your children spend much of their day is a top priority for the York County School Division.
 The start of the school year is a good time to review safety information with your child.

-All schools have comprehensive crisis plans in place to address a wide variety of emergency situations.
-These plans were developed in conjunction with safety officials and are reviewed annually.
+Staff work in partnership with national, state, and local safety officials – police, fire, emergency medical services, and public health to ensure our schools are well prepared for a variety of emergencies.
+All schools have comprehensive crisis plans, which are developed in conjunction with safety officials.
+These plans are reviewed and updated annually.
 In general, each plan involves the designation of an emergency incident management team; development of evacuation, reverse evacuation, shelter-in-place, and lockdown procedures.

 Reporting Safety Concerns

 Students, families and staff are encouraged to share in the responsibility for a safe and orderly school environment.
 Information about drugs, weapons, bullying and cyber bullying behaviors or other factors, which may be harmful to the school environment should be reported.
 If you or your child see something out of the ordinary or concerning, there are multiple ways this information can and should be shared: